-The development of the IS indicators like business interruptions, compliance of companies that receive support services with contract provisions, etc. are monitored by the Information Security Department on a semi-annual basis and the Summary IS Risk Assessment Report, which includes the results, is reported to the Board of Directors and to the senior management annually.
+The development of the IS indicators like business interruptions, compliance of companies that receive support services with contract provisions, etc. are monitored by the Risk Management Unit on a semiannual basis and the Summary IS Risk Assessment Report, which includes the results, is reported to the Board of Directors and to the senior management annually.

-Regarding information technologies (IT), the progress of the indicators such as business disruptions, compliance of support service provider companies with the terms of their contracts, etc. are monitored semi-annually and reported at least once a year to the Senior Management via "Brief IS Risk Assessment Report" by IT Security Department.
 The risks defined by every Unit of the Bank on an individual service basis are monitored through the Operational Risk Database.
 The impact levels of the risks related with information technologies as defined in the Operational Risk Database are measures on the basis of confidentiality, integrity, accessibility/continuity impact levels.
-In the Operational Risk Database that is updated at least once a year, subprocess risks and controls established in relation to such risks can be defined in an open platform that is accessible to the Bank personnel at all times by service owners and/or risk and control supervisors, after holding mutual meetings with all units under the coordination of the Risk Management Unit and Internal Control and Compliance Unit, based on the Bank's Service Catalogue; and the records related to the said database also provide inputs for the activities related with the Governance Statement document.
-The actions recommended for the risks with net risk level equal to or above the operational risk appetite and key risk indicators are monitored by the Internal Control and Compliance Unit, and these risks are reported by the Risk Management Unit to the Senior Management and it is ensured that necessary actions are taken.
-Takasbank Internal Control and Compliance Regulation is taken into account in establishing necessary controls for operational risk; whereas the provisions specified in Takasbank Directive on Prevention of Money Laundering and Terrorist Financing are taken as basis in all practices aimed at prevention of proceeds of crime, financing of terrorism and weapons of mass destruction
+In the Operational Risk Database that is updated at least once a year, subprocess risks and controls established in relation to such risks can be defined in an open platform that is accessible to the Bank personnel at all times by service owners and/or risk and control supervisors, after holding mutual meetings with all units under the coordination of the Risk Management Unit and Internal Control Unit, based on the Bank's Service Catalogue; and the records related to the said database also provide inputs for the activities related with the Governance Statement document.
+The actions recommended for the risks with net risk level equal to or above the operational risk appetite and key risk indicators are monitored by the Internal Control Unit, and these risks are reported by the Risk Management Unit to the Senior Management and it is ensured that necessary actions are taken.

+Takasbank Internal Control Regulation is taken into account in establishing necessary controls for operational risk; whereas the provisions specified in Takasbank Directive on Prevention of Money Laundering and Terrorist Financing are taken as basis in all practices aimed at prevention of proceeds of crime, financing of terrorism and weapons of mass destruction.

-The practices related to external services, business continuity and all services procured from service providers are governed by the provisions of all intra-Bank regulations, including, in particular, Takasbank Support Services and External Services Procurement Procedure, Takasbank Business Continuity Directive, Takasbank Business Continuity Procedure, Takasbank Purchasing Directive, Takasbank Purchasing Procedure and Takasbank Service Provider Relations Management Procedure, respectively.
+The practices related to external services, business continuity and all services procured from service providers are governed by the provisions of all intra-Bank regulations, including, in particular, Takasbank Support Services and External Services Procurement Procedure, Takasbank Business Continuity Directive, Takasbank Business Continuity Procedure, Takasbank Purchasing Directive, Takasbank Service Provider Relations Management Procedure, respectively.